OpenGeoMetadata/opengeometadata.github.io/docs/temporal-fields.md

 ```

 ## Date Issued
-his is an optional field for describing the date of an item's publication.
+This is an optional field for describing the date of an item's publication.
 Although optional, this field is often useful when a clear temporal coverage value is not present.
 For example, a dataset with uncertain lineage may at least have a date of last update.
-Generally it should be structured as a single year: `YYYY`, but more precise dates can take the ISO format withtout the time value: `YYYY-MM-DD` or `YYYY-MM`.
+Generally it should be structured as a single year: `YYYY`, but more precise dates can take the ISO format without the time value: `YYYY-MM-DD` or `YYYY-MM`.

 ```
 "1999"